davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 - **Data Segment** stores global and static variables that have been initialized with a non-zero or non-NULL value.
 The related BSS segment stores uninitialized global and static variables.

 - **Heap** stores data allocated by the process during runtime (i.e. with `malloc()` or `calloc()` in C and with new operator in C++ and Java).
-It grows "upward"
+When arbitrary amounts of memory are allocated during runtime, we all this process *dynamic memory allocation*.
+You'll learn how to do this in a bit, but you'll also need to take care in freeing up any memory that was dynamically allocated.

 - **Program Stack** stores data (e.g., local variables, function parameters, return addresses) needed to keep track of program execution and scope of function calls.
-It is placed at the top of the address space, and grows "downward".
+As your program makes a function call, your stack *grows* by pushing input parameters, local variables declared within that function, and a return address.
+Collectively, the set of these values make up the function's **stack frame**.
+As the function returns, all values in its frame are popped off the stack, causing the stack to *shrink*, and returning the stack's frame to the caller function's scope.

 ###### How the Program Stack Works (And What Is a Stack Overflow?)

 When a process is created, the OS allocates `RLIMIT_STACK` bytes for the stack in that process' address space.
 A user cannot increase this stack size, but can decrease it.
 Here's how the stack is used:

-- From `main()`, where the program starts running, its command-line arguments and local variables are pushed onto the stack, which grows downwards towards the address `MAX - RLIMIT_STACK`.
-This data, together with the return address make up what is known as `main()`'s *stack frame*.
-When `main()` calls another method, a new stack frame is created, and its return address, arguments, and local variables are pushed onto the stack.
-When a function returns, all the data in its frame are popped off the stack, and we jump back to the return address that was also pushed on, thus restoring the caller's **scope**.
+- From `main(int argc, char *argv[])`, where the program starts running, its command-line arguments `argc` and `argc[]` and any local variables are pushed onto the stack, which grows  towards  address `MAX - RLIMIT_STACK`.
+When `main()` calls another function, a new stack frame is for the function is created by pushing any return address, arguments, and local variables onto the stack.
+When a function returns, all the values in its frame are popped off, and control jumps back to the return address that was also pushed on, thus restoring the caller function's **scope**.

 - **Stack Overflow**: The stack is allowed to grow and shrink so as long as it stays within the bounds imposed by `RLIMIT_STACK`.
-Unfortunately, violating this threshold is all too easy.
+Unfortunately, violating this threshold is easy.
 Take a look at the following example, which contains an infinite recursion:

   ```c
   #include <stdio.h>